 Walnut & Mushroom Wellington

 A meaty hearty meal without the cruelty.
-Feast vegan style with all the trademarks of a traditional Christmas roast meal.
+Feast vegan style with all the hallmarks of a traditional Christmas roast meal.
 Serve this up with generous lashings of gravy, sides of roast vegetables.
 Satisfaction and a full belly guaranteed.
 You can use either regular vegan or vegan gluten free pastry.
 The GF pastry is a little more delicate and smaller in size than the original but the results are both mouth-watering.

 Recipe by Nadia Fragnito